HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 - At the 10th percentile, the mobile and desktop `<meta name="description>` tag contained 4 words.
 - At the 90th percentile, the `<meta name="description>` tag contained 81 words on desktop and 79 words on mobile.

-### Header tags
+### Header elements

-Header tags are used to establish the semantic structure of a page.
+Header elements are used to establish the semantic structure of a page.
 They are important to a search engine's understanding of a page since they help organize the page's content.
 They follow a hierarchical order with `<h1>` used to describe the overall on-page content and subheaders such as `<h2>`, `<h3>` and so on to describe sections and subsections.

 {{ figure_markup(
   image="presence-of-h-elements.png",